XGR Chain — Network Upgrade & Hardfork Process

 - keep the published chain configuration

-- verify the binary can process the scheduled fork
+- verify the binary can process the scheduled activation

 If XGR Network publishes an updated configuration: